grebtsew/Number_of_Persons_in_room_from_IP_camera/README.md

 </p>

 # Demo
-The demo below visualize how the program looks from two cameras and one depth camera.
+The demo below visualize how the program looks from two ip cameras and one realsense depth camera.
 The fourth camera demonstrates what happens if a camera-source can't be captured by openCV.
-NOTE: lighting and the usage of identical cameras are crucial for performance!
+NOTE: lighting and the usage of identical cameras are crucial for detection performance!

 ![demo](images/demo.gif)